Nepal's upper house clears new map, president assent next

 A boundary row has been sparked off after Nepal staked a claim to Kalapani, Lipulekh and Limpiyadhura in the Indian state of Uttarakhand.

 Last month, Army Chief, General M M Naravane had said that there is reason to believe that Kathmandu's objection to the road via Lipulekh has been at the best of someone else.
-The Army chief was apparently hitting at a Chinese hand.
+The Army Chief was apparently hitting at a Chinese hand.

 The bill on the new map was clearly unanimously by the House of Representatives.
 Now the bill will go to the President for assent.